timothyclifford/planet-earth/README.md

 - [The Natural Resources Defense Council](https://www.nrdc.org/) works to safeguard the earth - its people, its plants and animals, and the natural systems on which all life depends
 - [We Mean Business](https://www.wemeanbusinesscoalition.org/) are a coalition aiming to catalyze business action and driving policy ambition to accelerate the zero-carbon transition
 - From We Mean Business, [Better Faster Future](https://betterfuturefaster.org/) breaks the climate problem into pillars and attempts to lay out a path forward for each
+- [1% for the planet](https://www.onepercentfortheplanet.org/) enables businesses and individuals to donate 1% of their total sales back to the environment

 ## Circular Economy & Zero waste